edmondatto/ckanext-social/README.md

 $ python setup.py develop
 ```

-Modify your configuration file (generally in /etc/ckan/default/production.ini) and add datarequests in the ckan.plugins property.
+Modify your configuration file (generally in /etc/ckan/default/production.ini) and add social in the ckan.plugins property.

 `ckan.plugins = social <OTHER_PLUGINS>  `